-- 5.4.1 A new calibration should ideally be carried out at the start of a new project, otherwise: - a) Within 6 months from the first use of a calibrated cone penetrometer, or; - b) Within 24 months since last calibration of an unused cone penetrometer, or; - c) If the continuous record of zero readings shows a shift from the initial calibration baseline readings of more than 1% of the FSO of any of the sensors, or; - d) If the penetrometer is damaged or overloaded - 5.4.2 The calibration should be focused on the low end of the load range with at least two increments of cone resistance and sleeve friction representing the range: - a) 0 to 1 MPa cone resistance - b) 0 to 10 kPa sleeve friction - 5.4.3 The calibration factors should favour the low end of the load range (i.e. 0-2 MPa cone resistance).
+5.4.1 A new calibration should be carried out if the continuous record of zero readings shows a shift from the initial calibration baseline readings of more than 1% of the FSO of any of the sensors.
+Ideally a new calibration should be carried out at the start of a new project.

+5.4.2 In any case, a new calibration should be carried out:

+- a) Within 6 months from the first use of a calibrated cone penetrometer, or; - b) Within 24 months since last calibration of an unused cone penetrometer, or; - c) If the penetrometer is damaged or overloaded

+5.4.3 The calibration should be focused on the low end of the load range with at least two increments of cone resistance and sleeve friction representing the range:

+- a) 0 to 1 MPa for cone resistance - b) 0 to 10 kPa for sleeve friction

+5.4.4 The calibration factors should favour the low end of the load range (i.e. 0 - 2 MPa cone resistance).
 A second set of calibration factors may be appropriate for the higher range.

-5.5 Cone Penetrometer Class

-- 5.5.1 The calibration (for all classes) should include an uncertainty analysis by which the errors measured under laboratory conditions are quantified.
+5.5 The calibration (for all classes) should include an uncertainty analysis by which the errors measured under laboratory conditions are quantified.
 This will indicate what Application Class is achievable with the equipment under laboratory conditions.

-- 5.5.2 The uncertainty analysis should determine a combined uncertainty by considering the contributions of the following uncertainties:

-- a) Resolution

-- b) Repeatability

-- c) Reproducibility

-- d) Interpolation

-- e) Reversibility

-- f) Zero Drift

-- 5.5.3 The Cone Penetrometer Class is determined from Table 4 below.

-Table 4: Classification of cone penetrometers under laboratory conditions

-Cone Penetrometer Class Allowable maxir uncert Application Class(es) that penetrometer can be used for

-Cone resistance 35 kPa or 5%

-1 Sleeve friction 5 kPa or 10% 1, 2, 3, 4

-Pore pressure 10 kPa or 2%

-Cone resistance 100 kPa or 5%

-2 Sleeve friction 15 kPa or 15% 2, 3, 4

-Pore pressure 25 kPa or 3%

-Cone resistance 200 kPa or 5%

-3 Sleeve friction 25 kPa or 15% 3, 4

-Pore pressure 50 kPa or 5%

-^{}the allowable maximum combined uncertainty is the larger of the two quoted.
-The relative uncertainty (%) applies to the measured value and not the FSO of the sensor

-^{}Penetrometers that meet Cone Penetrometer Class 1 criteria would usually only be used for Application Class 1 conditions

-- 5.5.4 The Cone Penetration Class should be stated on the calibration report. - 5.5.5 The Cone Penetration Class stated on the calibration report is an indication of the accuracy of the cone under laboratory conditions and does not represent the Application Class achieved by a test using that penetrometer.
-The Cone Penetrometer Class indicates that suitability of the penetrometer to be used for a particular Application Class as shown in Table 4.
-For example, for an Application Class 1 test, only a penetrometer that meets the requirements of Cone Penetrometer Class 1 can be used.
-The test will also need to meet the procedural and performance criteria of ISO 22476-1 and this best practice document in order to achieve a particular Application Class.
+Please note that this is not an indication of the Application Class for a test conducted using the calibrated penetrometer.
+It does indicate, however, the minimum Application Class that the penetrometer can be used for.
+For example, if the uncertainty analysis of the calibration suggests that the penetrometer meets the Application Class 2 requirements, then the penetrometer can be used for Class 2, 3 or 4 testing, but not Class 1.
 Section 12.0 provides more information on how to assign Application Class to a completed test.